SoftSimu/SymPhas/README.md

 ### Advanced Installation

-When configuring *SymPhas*, providing the variable `COMBINE_SHARED` set to true to the CMake invocation, a shared library called `symphas_all` will be created which **combines all the modules** built for that configuration.
+When configuring *SymPhas*, providing the variable `COMBINE_SHARED` set to true to the CMake invocation, a **shared** library called `symphas_all` will be created which **combines all the modules** built for that configuration library.
 This is useful when compiling a driver file with `g++`, so that only a single _SymPhas_ library needs to be provided to the command line.
 This will result in increased compile time.

 The following is a list of all CMake cache variables used for configuring *SymPhas*.